nick-pellegrin/NEAT-Flappy-Bird/README.md

 ![](https://github.com/nick-pellegrin/NEAT-Flappy-Bird/blob/main/DEMO.gif)

 # Future Progress
 In the future I plan to use NEAT to evolve spiking neural networks instead of evolving networks using standard statistical perceptrons.
-My initial progress in this area is evident by my XOR spiking neural network test and my progress with
+My initial progress in this area is evident by my XOR spiking neural network test and my progress with config_spiking.txt and flappy_bird_spiking.py.